-Council has actively advocated on several key issues, including inquiries into the 2022 Flood Event, migration and nation building, bank closures in regional Australia, and the proposed Goschen Mineral As we look to the future, we remain committed to Sands Project.
+Council has actively advocated on several key issues, including inquiries into the 2022 Flood Event, migration and nation building, bank closures in regional Australia, and the proposed Goschen Mineral Sands Project.
 We have also engaged with federal and state committees on local government sustainability, funding, and infrastructure projects, including the Swan Hill Bridge.

 We have successfully advocated for federal funding to remain for the Swan Hill Bridge through the 90-day review and a campaign visit to Canberra.
-In addition, an extension of time and funding for the Swan Hill Regional Art Gallery upgrade and Tourism and turthis efforts also included strategic water recovery, greater infrastructure, and simplified migration to address worker shortages.
+In addition, an extension of time and funding for the Swan Hill Regional Art Gallery upgrade and Tourism and

+We also celebrated the official opening of the Country Cultural Hub projects was also granted.
+Our advocacy efforts also included strategic water recovery, greater solar energy generation, funding support for enabling infrastructure, and simplified migration to address worker shortages.
 We remain committed to advocating for the issues that matter to our residents.